With post-Christmas sales starting it is important to always be vigilant when picking up a bargain.

-As many out-of-practice Australians resume in-store shopping, as the nation’s leading baby sleep safety experts, we urge hypervigilance when it comes to purchasing gifts and products for babies.
+As many out-of-practice Australians resume in-store shopping, as the nation’s leading baby sleep safety experts, we urge hypervigilance when it comes to purchasing products for babies.

 While most manufacturers and product designers work to ensure products on the market are safe, sometimes they actually don’t meet safety standards, or issues don’t emerge until after they are on sale sparking hasty recalls.